On nonlinear Markov processes in the sense of McKean: Introduction

-\textbf{Applications.} Coming back to the general situation, we would like to stress that Theorem \ref{theorem1} indeed applies to cases where the nonlinear FPKE is ill-posed, see Section \ref{subsect:il-posed-appl} for more details and examples.
-Here one crucial step is first to construct solution flows to the nonlinear FPKE, see \cite{Rehmeier-nonlinear-flow-JDE} and, e.g., \cite{NLFPK-DDSDE5}.
+\textbf{1.4 Applications.} Our two sufficient conditions mentioned above are, of course, in particular satisfied when the nonlinear and the corresponding linearized FPKEs are well-posed in the class of weakly continuous probability solutions, and we briefly present this case at the beginning of Section \ref{sect:Appl}.
+Usually, well-posedness for the nonlinear equation is obtained by assuming (Lipschitz-)continuity of the coefficients in their measure variable w.r.t. a Wasserstein distance.

-Further examples of nonlinear FPKEs to which our Theorem \ref{theorem1} applies are Burgers' equation, generalized porous media equations with drift (in particular including \textit{nonlinear distorted Brownian motion}, see \cite{BR-IndianaJ,RRW20,BR22-invar-pr}), but also equations of porous media type where the Laplacian is replaced by a fractional Laplacian so that the corresponding DDSDEs have Lévy noise, see Section \ref{subsect:examples-nemytskii} (i)-(iii), as well as \cite{BR22-frac} and \cite{SPpr-nonloc}.
-As already mentioned, as a consequence of our Theorem \ref{theorem1}, it follows that the classical Barenblatt solutions to the porous media equation on $\R^d$, $d \geq 1$, are one-dimensional time marginal densities of a nonlinear Markov process, cf. Section \ref{subsect:examples-nemytskii} (iv).
+All our main examples, i.e. Section \ref{subsect:examples-nemytskii} (i)-(iv), are not of this type, but of Nemytskii-type, namely generalized porous media equations with drift in all spatial dimensions $d\geq 1$ (in particular including \textit{nonlinear distorted Brownian motion}, see \cite{BR-IndianaJ,RRW20,BR22-invar-pr}), Burgers' equation, equations of porous media type where the Laplacian is replaced by a fractional Laplacian so that the corresponding DDSDEs have Lévy noise (see also \cite{BR22-frac,BRZ23,SPpr-nonloc}), and the classical porous media equation with its Barenblatt solutions.
+This is the first work in which the nonlinear Markov property for solutions to the DDSDEs associated with each of these nonlinear PDEs is proven.
+In these cases the coefficients are only measurable with respect to the Borel $\sigma$-algebra of the weak topology on $\Pscr$ (see the beginning of Section \ref{subsect:examples-nemytskii}).
+As we show in Section \ref{subsect:examples-nemytskii}, we are able to apply the theory developed in this work to all these examples.
+As already mentioned, in particular the Barenblatt solutions to the porous media equation, $d \geq 1$, uniquely determine a nonlinear Markov process with these solutions as one-dimensional time marginals, cf. Section \ref{subsect:examples-nemytskii} (iv).
+We consider this as a central new application of our main result.